 Dr Tasha Patel is a GP at Doctors of South Melbourne.
-She previously practised at The Centre Clinic and has a particular interest in LGBTIQA+ health, including hormone replacement therapy for gender affirmation.
+She previously practised at The Centre Clinic and has a particular interest in LGBTQI+ health, including hormone replacement therapy for gender affirmation.

 If you feel you were assigned the wrong gender at birth, you might consider asserting your true identity with medical assistance, known as medical transitioning.

 Doctors such as myself prefer the term gender affirmation therapy as your gender identity is more about affirming who you are rather than changing yourself via a transition.
 However, for the ease of this post, let’s use the term medical transitioning.

 Not everyone who’s transgender decides to transition medically.
 You might choose to socially transition first, a mix of the two, or something in between.
 Only YOU can decide what best makes you feel comfortable in your own skin.